One Day In Bryce Canyon National Park

 With only one day in Bryce Canyon National Park I suggest packing a picnic lunch so you can maximize your time.
 There are limited restaurant options in the park, and no food vendors along Southern Scenic Drive.

-NOTE: Grab and go options are available at the General Store, located near Sunrise Point.
+TIP: Grab-and-go options are available at the General Store, located near Sunrise Point.
 I recommend stopping in after completing Navajo Loop & Queens Garden Trail before you head to Rainbow Point.

 Rainbow Point is the highest elevation in Bryce Canyon National Park.
 It’s over 9,000 feet above sea level!

-This means it is usually colder in this part of Bryce Canyon.
-When I visited Bryce Canyon in mid-October it was cold enough here for me to pull out my winter coat.
+When I visited Bryce Canyon in mid-October it was cold enough here for me to need a jacket.
 I was so chilly!
-The area is fairly exposed, too, so there’s usually a breeze.
+This area is fairly exposed, too, so it can be windy.

-6. Southern Scenic Drive
+Southern Scenic Drive Viewpoints

-Rainbow Point is the farthest point in the park you can reach by vehicle.
 After lunch, head back towards the visitors center along Southern Scenic Drive – this is the same route you came in on, and the only road through Bryce Canyon.

 The viewpoints along Southern Scenic Drive (in the order you’ll approach them) is:

-- Black Birch Canyon
+• Black Birch Canyon

-- Ponderosa Canyon
+• Ponderosa Canyon

-- Farview Point & Piracy Point
+• Farview Point & Piracy Point

-- Swamp Canyon
+• Swamp Canyon

 The restaurant in the lodge serves breakfast, lunch, and dinner, and is open to the public.
 There is also a gift shop located in the lodge.

 If you’re hungry, you can pick up grab-and-go meals from the General Store, or get a slice of pizza at Valhalla Pizzeria.
-Unfortunately, all of these restaurants are closed during winter in Bryce Canyon.

 Interestingly, railroad companies frequently had a lot to do with financing construction of lodges and cabins in National Parks like Bryce Canyon and Glacier National Park.